BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 * "Those who ask questions are fools for the moment; those who do not ask questions remain fools forever."— Confucius
 * "The length of your education is less important than its breadth, and the length of your life is less important than its depth." — Marilyn vos Savant
 * “A mind is a fire to be kindled, not a vessel to be filled" — Plutarch
+* “A mathematician who is not also something of a poet will never be a complete mathematician." — Karl Weierstrass
+* "I have no particular talent.
+I am only inquisitive." — Albert Einstein

 # Typo and error in textbook